 A veterinary specialist is a veterinarian who has completed additional training in a specific area of veterinary medicine and has passed an examination that evaluates their knowledge and skills in that specialty area.
 Currently, there are 22 AVMA-recognized veterinary specialty organizations comprising 41 distinct specialties.
-Veterinarians can be specialists in behavior, ophthalmology (eye diseases), internal medicine, surgery, dentistry and many more areas.
-The specialty organizations are referred to as “colleges,” but they’re not schools or universities.
+These organizations are referred to as “colleges”.

-The specialist’s expertise complements that of your veterinarian.
-You may be referred to a veterinary specialist if diagnosing or treating your pet’s health problem requires specialized equipment and/or expertise that your veterinarian does not have.
+A specialist’s expertise complements that of a general practice veterinarian.
+You may be referred to a veterinary specialist if diagnosing or treating your pet’s health problem requires specialized equipment and/or expertise that a general veterinarian does not have.

 Anesthesia: veterinarians who focus on making sure animals feel less or no pain associated with veterinary procedures

 Animal Welfare: veterinarians with specialized training and experience in animal welfare

 Behavior: veterinarians with additional training in animal behavior

 Dentistry: veterinarians who perform procedures on animals’ teeth